swcarpentry/git-novice/episodes/05-history.md

 > > not the version in the staging area.
 > >
 > > So, when `git commit -m "Comment on Venus as an unsuitable base"` is executed,
-> > `venus.txt` committed to the repository is the version from the staging area and
+> > the version of `venus.txt` committed to the repository is the one from the staging area and
 > > has only one line.
 > >
 > >  At this time, the working copy still has the second line (and
 > >  `git status` will show that the file is modified).
 However, `git checkout HEAD venus.txt`